25 years ago I was living in a small town in Eastern Germany – the last town before Poland.

 To this day I feel nauseated when seeing footage from ’89.
 And I hardly can watch the news when there are demonstrations in Ukraine or the Middle East.

 In know I am one of the last in my generation to remember.
-Do you remember?!0 No time to comment?
+Do you remember?!0 Click and leave a ❤︎ if there is no time to comment.